MikeKSmith/The_Lazy_Producer/docs/007-Tools-Modulators.md

 ## Modulators in Ableton Live (general rule of thumb)

-In Ableton Live, most modulators include a "Map" button that you click, then select the item that you want to modulate.
+In Ableton Live, most modulators include a "Map" button that you click, then select the item that you want to modulate -e.g in the LFO device <https://www.ableton.com/en/live-manual/12/max-for-live-devices/#lfo>.
 The beauty of this is that you map the modulation to ***the next thing you click***.
 This applies to any knob, fader, slider, and even third party plugins.

 In the case of third party plugins you can often click on the "Down arrow" beside the plugin on/off button to expand the parameters that can be automated.